 And while the number of possible practices for inner work are endless and quite personal, it’s not always easy to embark on this journey alone.

-I’ll be leading a group of homeschooling mamas on an Inner Work Journey starting March 2nd and 3rd, 2021.
-We’ll meet (virtually) for live gatherings, share personal reflections, and support each other as we turn our gaze inward.
+Every spring, I lead a group of homeschooling parents on an Inner Work Journey starting in March.
+We meet (virtually) for live gatherings, share personal reflections, and support each other as we turn our gaze inward.
 So we can move past our limiting beliefs and live from a place of acceptance and possibility.
-You can check out all the details here: Inner Work Journey.
+Check out all the details here: Inner Work Journey.

 Above all, I want you to remember that inner work is an integral part of Waldorf homeschooling.
 Find practices that work for you in your everyday life that will help you shine a light on your inner world with compassion.